 Be sure to bring a saddle!
 I'm sure you remember what Mexican saddles are like....

-Fly spray is expensive down here and we brought down a few gallons of concentrate 5 years ago, but we haven't used it.
+Fly spray is expensive down here and we brought down a few gallons of concentrate 5 years ago, but we seldom use it.
 There's a pretty constant breeze and between that, plus our manure management, there just aren't that many flies.
 We put fly masks on our horses during rainy season if the flies are really bad.

 Don't worry about wormers, we have a schedule set up and we worm all the horses at the same time, to make sure there is no contamination in the pastures.
 Wormers are included in your board.
 We bring them down from the States.